DellaRaccoon/passcard/README.md

 It's probably not the ideal solution for everyone, but i thought it was a clever solution that would actually work.

 ₁ Just because you *can*, that doesn't mean you *should*.
 If someone gets a hold of your card and guesses that your secret is the last 4 digits of your dog, they suddenly have access to everything.
+Also, **do not** write this secret on the card anywhere.
+That breaks the whole something you have/something you know security thing.

 Hack-Bold.ttf comes courtesy of https://sourcefoundry.org/hack/